RL Blog

 How to secure mergers & acquisitions from software supply chain attacks

-When engaging in mergers and acquisitions (M&A), acquiring organizations are certain to inherit a new software stack that may present security concerns.
-Here’s how your security team can effectively manage these risks.
+When engaging in M&A, acquiring firms often inherit a software stack that presents security concerns.
+Here’s how you can effectively manage these risks.

 Charlie Jones